pablofdezcampos/ResponsivePageFronted/README.md

 # Technologies
 - HTML5 for the sctructure and elements of the page.
-- CSS3 for the styles of the elements in the page
+- CSS3 for the styles of the elements in the page.